Eduhub-Community/Eduhub-Community.github.io/README.md

  Our vision is to create an environment where people can learn and apply technical knowledge together.
  Our mission is to build a strong technical community which is open-minded and has an intense desire for consistent learning from one another in the community.
 We have been conducting and organizing numerous Open Source Programs, Hackathons, Meetups, Conferences and 1:1 Mentorships.

-### An Open Source Website built using HTML, CSS, JavaScript and Bootstrap Php
+### An Open Source project Website built using HTML, CSS, JavaScript and Bootstrap Php

 ![image](https://eduhubcommunity.tech/assets/img/Eduhub%20Logo%20(2).png)